 The fraction of all the shortest paths in a network that pass through a node.
 A measure of centrality.
 Higher values suggest that a node is more important for controlling information flow.
+One value is produced for each node.

 Node Strength: